Mohammed87FS/Tags_Similarity_Calcualtion/README.md

 - **Multidimensional Field Comparisons**: Calculate similarity between research fields using a composite approach that incorporates semantic, lexical, and domain-specific measures
 - **Hierarchical Research Taxonomy**: Organize fields in a structured hierarchy of groups and subgroups with relationship-aware similarity scoring
 - **Domain-Specific Boosting**: Dynamically adjust similarity scores based on shared domain terminology
-- **Faceted Field Descriptions**: Capture different aspects of research fields (definitions, methodologies, applications, technologies, challenges, and future directions)
+- **Faceted Field Descriptions**: Capture different aspects of research fields (definitions, methodologies, applications)
 - **Interactive Exploration**: Browse, compare, and visualize field similarities through a web interface
 - **Extensible Architecture**: Modular design allowing new similarity measures or domain taxonomies to be incorporated